juhayash/portfolio/README.md

   - Role: Project owner
   - Led a team of five developers and contributed to the development of a Poker-AI application for Texas Hold’em Poker.
   - Managed project features, sprint planning, and product backlog prioritization.
-  - Designed the hand-evaluation function for optimal preflop actions and validated results against GTO AI data.
+  - Designed the hand-evaluation function for optimal preflop actions and validated results against GTO AI data in **python**.
-  - Developed both low and high-fidelity wireframes for user- friendly app interfaces.
+  - Developed both low and high-fidelity wireframes for user- friendly app interfaces in **React Native**.
   - Implemented agile methodologies and Scrum practices, overcoming challenges in front-end development and task estimation.